 You have engaged in acts of war against Grenada, Libya and Nicaragua.
-You thereby violated the Constitution, the War Powers Act, the Neutrality Act, international law, the U.N. and O.A.S. charters, our 1926 Treaty of Amity with Nicaragua, as well as the Nuremberg Charter and Judgment establishing "Crimes Against the Paace."
-Against the Peace
+You thereby violated the Constitution, the War Powers Act, the Neutrality Act, international law, the U.N. and O.A.S. charters, our 1926 Treaty of Amity with Nicaragua, as well as the Nuremberg Charter and Judgment establishing "Crimes Against the Peace